Judy Davis

-Judith Davis (born 23 April 1955) is an Australian actress in film, television, and on stage.
-With a career spanning over 40 years, she has been commended for her versatility and regarded as one of the finest actresses of her generation.
-Frequent collaborator Woody Allen described her as, "one of the most exciting actresses in the world".
-She is the most awarded recipient for the AACTA Award with nine accolades and has received numerous accolades, including three Primetime Emmy Awards, two British Academy Film Awards, and two Golden Globe Awards, and two nominations for Academy Awards.
+Judith Davis (born 23 April 1955) is an Australian actress.
+In a career spanning over four decades of both screen and stage, she has been commended for her versatility and regarded as one of the finest actresses of her generation.
+Frequent collaborator Woody Allen described her as "one of the most exciting actresses in the world".
+She is the most rewarded recipient of the AACTA Award with nine wins and has received numerous other accolades, including three Primetime Emmy Awards, two British Academy Film Awards, and two Golden Globe Awards, in addition to nominations for two Academy Awards and an Laurence Olivier Award.